Asturias is one of the most historically filled regions of Spain.

 When it comes to groceries in Asturias, a great point of reference is the essentials: a gallon of milk costs around US$4, a loaf of bread costs about US$1, and a dozen eggs will run you approximately US$2.50.

-If you enjoy eating out, you can do so very cheaply in Asturias and get great quality food for the price.
+But, if you enjoy eating out, you can do so very cheaply in Asturias and get great quality food for the price.
 An inexpensive meal will be anywhere between US$10 and US$15.
 For a nicer three course meal for two people, you can expect to pay upwards of US$40.

-Look at the currency exchange, here.
+Look at the currency exchange.

 Start Your New Life Today, Overseas